The Diabetic Muscle & Fitness Guide

 • Family members and close friends of people with diabetes

-Whether you have a family member, close friend or training partner with diabetes.
-It’s important to know what they’re going through.
-The Diabetic Muscle and Fitness Guide will teach you everything from what diabetes is, right through to useful tips on how you can save and improve the quality of life in someone living with diabetes.
+Whether you have a family member, close friend or training partner with diabetes, it’s important to know what they’re going through.
+The Diabetic Muscle and Fitness Guide will teach you everything from what diabetes is, right through to useful tips on how you can save and improve the quality of life of someone living with diabetes.

 • Personal Trainers who train people with diabetes.